community-libs/vaurien/docs/source/index.rst

 With this set up, Vaurien will stream all the traffic to **google.com** by using the *http* protocol, and will add delays 20% of the time.

-You can find a description of all built-in protocols here: :ref:`behaviors`.
+You can find a description of all built-in protocols here: :ref:`protocols`.

 You can pass options to the behavior using *--behavior-NAME-OPTION* options::